smcclab/smc-course/_assessments/04-lens-performance.md

 ### Performance Dates and Times

 See the practical information [below]({% link _assessments/04-lens-performance.md %}/#practical-matters).
 Your performance will be a public event!
-Feel free to advertise it, create a poster, and invite your friends.
+Feel free to invite your friends.

 ### Technical Setup